-City of Ryde Local Government Area (LGA) Figure 1
+Figure 1 City of Ryde Local Government Area (LGA)

 Separate contribution rates apply to land within two separate catchments within the LGA - 'Macquarie Park' and 'Outside Macquarie Park'.
-Figure 2 shows the boundary between these two areas with the 'Macquarie Park' catchment in yellow, and the 'Outside Macquarie Park' catchment in green.
+Figure 2 shows the boundary between these two areas with the 'Macquarie Park' catchment in yellow.